rohan-paul/Awesome-JavaScript-Interviews/Node-Express/Streams.md

 to read data from the source or to write data to the destination.
 In Node.js, Streams can be readable, writable, or both and all streams are instances of EventEmitter class.

+Streams are unix pipes that let you easily read data from a source and pipe it to a destination.
+Simply put, a stream is nothing but an EventEmitter and implements some specials methods.
+Depending on the methods implemented, a stream becomes Readable, Writable, or Duplex (both readable and writable).
+Readable streams let you read data from a source while writable streams let you write data to a destination.

+If you have already worked with Node.js, you may have come across streams.
+#### For example, in a Node.js based HTTP server, request is a readable stream and response is a writable stream.
+You might have used fs module which lets you work with both readable and writable file streams.

 ```js
 var http = require('http');